silverbios/cs-mikrotik-bouncer-alt/README.md

 - designed to run in container without any privileges, read only container

+- allow specifying blocking on the `filter firewall` or `filter raw` rules.
+  Using `filter raw` is faster and more performant, but it may not suit all scenarios, see below for more details.

 - prometheus metrics, which allows you to use grafana dashboards

 ![grafana_dashboard_1](./docs/assets/grafana_dashboard_1-fs8.png)